PrivateBin/PrivateBin/.github/ISSUE_TEMPLATE.md

 If you have access to the server log files, also copy them here.
 -->

-* I can reproduce this issue on <https://privatebin.net>: Yes / No

 ## Basic information

 <!-- If you use a public server enter the address of it here. -->